DennisLent/RustyRunways/docs/core/custom_worlds.md

 # Custom Worlds (YAML)

 RustyRunways can load fully custom worlds from a YAML file.
 This allows you to define airports, fees, initial orders, and gameplay pacing deterministically while still supporting randomly generated content.
+When airports are generated, they are placed in deterministic clusters so each map starts with local routes for small aircraft and longer hops for bigger planes.

 ## Schema